PurnimaPathak44/Project-1/README.md

 - ['Fantasy'] =	$737,701,800
 - ['Adventure', 'Fantasy'] = $705,119,800

+The top 10 multigenres were grouped together into a dataframe by the sum of 'imdbVotes', 'oscar_wins', and 'oscar_nominations'.

+The three multigenres with the most oscar wins:
+- ['Drama', 'Romance'] = 24 oscar wins
+- ['Action', 'Adventure', 'Drama'] = 23	oscar wins
+- ['Action', 'Adventure', 'Sci-Fi']	= 16 oscar wins

 ### "Movie Film Ratings (G, PG, PG-13, R) Analysis"

 ### "Top 10 Directors vs Revenue and Runtime Regression"